LINWEN607/congregate/congregate/docs/source/static_docs/migration_metrics.md

 ## During runtime
 - congregate.log
     - The application log for congregate.
+This is a fairly verbose log containing the status of the migration
+- audit.log
-This is a fairly verbose log containing the status of the migration and any POST, PUT, or DELETE requests and their subsequent payloads
+    - This log contains any POST, PUT, or DELETE requests made and their subsequent payloads

 ## After dry run